grz0zrg/fsynth/documentation/mk/docs/tutorials/canvas_import.md

 ## Note

-The bundled brushes data is specifically encoded for monophonic usage, all the pixels data is encoded inside the alpha channel, using the alpha channel as R/G/B output in the fragment shader to display a drawing made of those brushes is thus mandatory.
+The bundled brushes data is encoded as monophonic, all the pixels data is encoded inside the alpha channel, using the alpha channel as R/G/B output in the fragment shader to display a drawing made of those brushes is thus mandatory.